ethan-dsouza-dev/CPSC-210-Finance-App/README.md

 #### Stretch Goals: Not Implemented Yet
 - As a user, I want to be able to add a new category if it does not exist.
 - As a user, I want to be able to see the category that I spend the most on.
+- As a user, I want to be able to save my transaction summary to file (if I so choose)
+- As a user, I want to be able to be able to load my transaction summary from file (if I so choose)